 How will you bring awareness and publicize the project on campus?
 In addition to SSC, where will information about this project be reported?

 We feel that this project will be able to speak for itself.
 There will be no need to tell students that construction on the path is occurring as they will see it for themselves each time they pass by.
 Officially, this project will be reported online at the Bike at Illinois website, in the Campus Bike Plan annual update, and in the 2024 Campus Bike Plan.
+Once the project starts, F&S will also send out Traffic Closure(s) for this area and post it on the F&S website.
+The traffic closure information is sent out to 76 stakeholders – including several departments/units on-campus, City of Urbana, City of Champaign, Village of Savoy, MTD, Urbana Fire Department, and several News outlets.
+These stakeholders then forward this notification among their respective departments.

 Financial Information